 One can check easily that:

 Thus, one has:

 where $g_\lambda$ has been defined and computed in the previous paragraph.
 An immediate corollary of the last formula is the normalized class expansion of $M_n^r$:

 This implies Theorem \ref{th:class_exp_Mnr}.
 Beware that, for a given partition $\mu \vdash n$, terms corresponding to all partitions $\lambda$ obtained from $\mu$ by erasing parts equal to $1$ contribute to the coefficient of $C_\mu$.
-But this kind of expressions is better for some purpose than the usual class expansion because the coefficients do not depend on $n$.
+But this kind of expression is better for some purposes than the usual class expansion because the coefficients do not depend on $n$.